bt402/data_analysis/README.md

 ---

 ## Usage
-> The library contains two classes, one for `user data` and one for `network data`
+> The library contains two classes, one for `user data` and one for `network data`.
-> The library first has to be imported, and then we have to set path to the experiment round we want to analyse
+> The library first has to be imported, and then we have to set path to the experiment round we want to analyse.
-> Numerical `user ID` corresponds to `node ID` in `NetworkX`
+> Numerical `user ID` corresponds to `node ID` in `NetworkX`.

 ```python
 import experiments_data as ed